 - Policy Contact:

-IU has seven (7) IRBs that are charged with understanding and applying their obligation to protect the rights and welfare of human research subjects recruited to participate in research activities and to ensure compliance with applicable institutional policies and federal and state regulations.
+IU has four (4) IRBs that are charged with understanding and applying their obligation to protect the rights and welfare of human research subjects recruited to participate in research activities and to ensure compliance with applicable institutional policies and federal and state regulations.

 Quorum must be present at the IRB meeting to conduct business, take action, or vote.
 Quorum is constituted of a majority of voting IRB members, or their designated alternates, present at the IRB meeting, including at least one member whose primary concerns are in nonscientific areas. ; Members who attend remotely, such as by phone or video conference, are counted toward quorum.
-Members who leave the meeting or are absent for discussion and voting on an item due to a conflict of interest do not count toward quorum; however, members who leave temporarily, such as to take a phone call, are counted toward quorum.
+Members who leave the meeting or are absent for discussion and voting on an item due to a conflict of interest, or for any other reason, do not count toward quorum.

 A nonaffiliated member and a member who represents the general perspective of research subjects should be present at IRB meetings.
 These roles can be filled by the same person.
 Meetings may be held without the nonaffiliated and subject representative members, if necessary; however, frequent absences are not acceptable.